 Table of Contents

-Before 2012, getting a UK Visa for Parents of British Citizens or eligible individuals was straightforward if you were settled in the UK.
-Then, all you had to do was to secure an Adult Dependent Relative Visa, to facilitate the relocation.
+Getting a UK Visa for Parents of British Citizens or eligible individuals falls under the Adult Dependent Relative Visa.

-In order to acquire an Adult Dependent Relative visa for an elderly loved one, there are a number of criteria that must be satisfied.
-You can learn more about them in more detail on our Adult Dependent Relative page.
-The criteria are:
+In order to acquire an Adult Dependent Relative visa for an elderly loved one, there are a number of criteria that must be satisfied and they are as follows:

 - A sponsor must be a British or Irish citizen or have lived in the UK for at least five years.